mithun3/axon-fundamentals/README.md

 ### Commands

 * Commands describe an intent to change the application's state.
-* They are implemented as (preferably read-only) POJOs that are wrapped using one of the 'CommandMessage' implementations.
+* They are implemented as (preferably read-only) POJOs that are wrapped using one of the `CommandMessage` implementations.
 * Commands always have exactly one destination.
 * Command messages sent over the Command Bus allow for a result to be returned.